rajavavek/Multiclass-Classification-of-Sindhi-Newspaper-Article/README.md

 | **Weighted Avg** | 0.96    | 0.96   | 0.96     | 674     |

 The classification performance of various models on the dataset shows promising results.
-The CNN model achieved 96.59% accuracy, followed closely by the LSTM at 95.85% and the HyBrefd model at 96%.
+The CNN model achieved 96.59% accuracy, followed closely by the LSTM at 95.85% and the Hybrid model at 96%.
 The RNN model lagged, reaching only 67% accuracy.
 Overall, deep learning models demonstrated high precision, recall, and F1-scores, showcasing their effectiveness.